Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Discussion

-As those computational tools become increasingly well developed, one can imagine that the TN tools will offer generic ``turn the crank'' analysis of microscopic models of reaction-diffusion at the ensemble level.
-That vision motivates more future work at the interface of reaction-diffusion kinetics and tensor network methods.
-Here, we have approximated the microscopic distribution with an MPS, allowing us to capitalize on the efficient TDVP algorithm for MPS states.
-The downside is that an RDME with many dynamic species will not always be easily approximated by a 1D chain of tensors.
+To move from the toy models to the synthetic and biophysical systems, it will be important to expand the ability of TNs to approximate correlation between species and voxels that are not simply connected through a 1D chain.
+Here, because our 1D chain of Schl\"{o}gl reactors are connected only to their neighbors, it was natural to approximate the microscopic distribution with an MPS.
+That choice allowed us to capitalize on the efficient TDVP algorithm for MPS states, but a RDME with many dynamic species will not always be easily approximated by a 1D chain of tensors.
 If two chemical species are strongly correlated but far apart in the MPS structure, the MPS calculation will demand a very high bond dimension.
-It will be important for future work either to avoid the need for high bond dimension, for example by leveraging TN topologies which mirror that of an underlying CRN or to adapt the bond dimension through subspace expansion \cite{hubig2015strictly}.
+It will be important for future work to dynamically adapt the bond dimension through subspace expansion~\cite{hubig2015strictly} or by devising systematic ways to generate tractable TN architectures with connectivity mirroring the correlations between CRN species.
 Those technical advances may eventually lay the groundwork to move the methodology from this Schl\"{o}gl study to the complex, biologically-motivated models where SSA realizations presently reign supreme.